vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 Cursor reads must be sticky-failing so ordinary command cases do not grow malformed-read boilerplate.
 A missing operand should mark the cursor failed, record a diagnostic, suppress emitted performance events for that command, and cause the returned flow to stop as truncated.

-## Phase 4: Refactor command kind vs command handler
+## Phase 4: Move command inspection metadata to annotations

-Split command identity from execution handler.

-Allow many command kinds to share one handler.
+Keep `SourceCommand` as the executable byte snapshot and store display names, detail kinds, semantics, playback status, fields, links, and diagnostics on the primary `SourceAnnotation`.

 ## Phase 5: Add cursor-backed dialect adapter